Who qualifies for Medicare?

-We have the independence to offer you a wide range of insurance options.
+We have access to a wide range of insurance options in Oregon.

-*We do not offer every plan available in your area.
-Currently we represent 5 organizations which offer 26 products in Lane County.
-Please contact Medicare.gov or 1-800-MEDICARE, or your local State Health Insurance Program to get information on all of your options.
+*We do not offer every plan available in Oregon.
+For 2026 we represent 9 organizations which offer 40 Medicare Advantage plans and dozens of Medicare Supplements in Lane County.
+Please contact Medicare.gov or 1-800-MEDICARE, or your local State Health Insurance Program to get information on all of your options..

 Click here to request an Insurance Quote today.